GESoftware-CF/uaa/docs/login/OpenAM-README.md

   - a) Click "Create Hosted Identity Provider"
   - b) Select 'test' for the signing key
-  - c) Type 'circleoftrust' for "New Circle of Trust" (value is not used by us)
+  - c) Type 'circleoftrust' for "New Circle of Trust" (we do not use this value)
   - d) Add an attribute by name `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified` and value `mail` (this means the email will become the username)
   - e) Click 'Add' on the attribute
   - f) Click 'Configure'